inspectredc/fzerox/README.md

 This means that something is wrong with the ROM's contents.
 Either the base files are incorrect due to a bad ROM, or some of the code is not matching.

 From now on you should be able to build the rom by running `make`.

+For building the japanese version, make commands must all contain this additional define `VERSION=jp`.

 [discord]: https://discord.gg/f2gmBaHySA
 [discord-badge]: https://img.shields.io/discord/1252984267471061053?logo=discord&logoColor=ffffff